 Ronax announced a V4 500 GP bike for the streets a decade ago in 2014.
 Anyone who grew up riding two-stroke motorcycles would relate to just how mind-blowing that news was.
 But as much of a dream as it was for many, this mind blowing bike has seemingly vanished…

-The other reason is the many, many nights watching 500 Grand Prix on telly in awe of heroes like Wayne Gardner, Kevin Magee, Mick Doohan, Daryl Beattie, Garry McCoy, Peter Goddard, Mark Willis, Kirk McCarthy, Anthony Gobert, Troy Corser, Simon Crafar and co sliding the uncontrollable brutal 500s around, leaving blue smoke from the tyre and the pipes in a screaming, howling cyclone of high rpm insanity…
+The reason for me that a Ronax 500 is so amazing is partly due to the many, many nights watching 500 Grand Prix on telly in awe of heroes like Wayne Gardner, Kevin Magee, Mick Doohan, Daryl Beattie, Garry McCoy, Peter Goddard, Mark Willis, Kirk McCarthy, Anthony Gobert, Troy Corser, Simon Crafar and co sliding the uncontrollable brutal 500s around, leaving blue smoke from the tyre and the pipes in a screaming, howling cyclone of high rpm insanity…

 With light switch throttles, up to 200-horsepower and a 115kg weight limit at one stage, there was nothing on the street that related to the 500 GP bike – much like F1 and cars now.
 MotoGP bikes have nothing on these beasts…